liiniix/CSharpDesignPatternPractice/README.md

 }
 ```

 The problem is: IHunter interface just expects ILion.
 In this case, the adpter patter comes to play.
-We can make `DogAdapter` so that `IHunter` can hunt `IDog`.
+We can make `DogAdapter` so that `IHunter` can hunt `Dog`.

 ```C#
 class DogAdapter : ILion